vibudh2209/D2/README.md

 About this repository
 -------------

 The *pd_python* folder contains all the scripts that you need to run D<sup>2</sup>.
 Copy the folder to your machine prior to start.
+The *slurm* folder contains some utilities to automate D<sup>2</sup> on a queue-based system (for example using slurm).
 The *temp* folder contains useful examples of files that need to be created for running D<sup>2</sup> and can be used as templates.

 Prerequisites
 -------------